josbeir/cakephp-docs-md/docs/4/en/orm/table-objects.md

 `method` Cake\\ORM\\Table::**beforeMarshal**(EventInterface $event, ArrayObject $data, ArrayObject $options)

 The `Model.beforeMarshal` event is fired before request data is converted into entities.
-See the [before-marshal](#before-marshal) documentation for more information.
+See the [Before Marshal](#before-marshal) documentation for more information.

 ### afterMarshal